Privacy Policy

 We may disclose personal data to comply with legal obligations, protect our rights and interests, or ensure the safety of our users and the public.

-To withdraw your consent for the sharing of your personal data, please contact NAUCA by emailing membership@nacua.org or by calling (202) 833-8390.
+To withdraw your consent for the sharing of your personal data, please contact NACUA by emailing nacua@nacua.org or by calling (202) 833-8390.

 As described above in Data Collection and Usage, we collect categories of information that could be considered consumer health data, including: